Star Citizen: Reactions from the press

 In a 2016 Polygon opinion article, Charlie Hall compared Star Citizen to No Man's Sky and Elite: Dangerous, writing that "Last time I checked, Star Citizen writ large was a hope wrapped inside a dream buried inside a few layers of controversy", while stating that each game has something different to offer within the space sim genre.
 PC Gamer writer Luke Winkie also compared Star Citizen to No Man's Sky, describing Star Citizen as "the other super ambitious, controversial space sim on the horizon", and indicating that fans of the genre, disappointed in No Man's Sky were turning to the as-yet-unfinished Star Citizen, while sometimes expressing concerns should the latter fail to deliver.

 The game's developers have attracted criticism for continuing to raise funds enthusiastically while failing to meet project deadlines, as well as doubts about technical feasibility and the ability of the developers to finish the game.

 Between September and October 2015, The Escapist magazine wrote a pair of highly controversial articles citing various sources who claimed that the project was in trouble.
 After Roberts wrote a scathing response to the articles, Cloud Imperium Games threatened the site and its owners with legal action which never materialized.
 In March 2017, Derek Smart wrote that both parties had settled the matter out of court.
 The statement from Defy Media reads "In response to your request for comment, I can share that CIG and The Escapist have mutually agreed to delete their comments about each other.
 We wish each other well and look forward to better relations in 2017".
 The article later came in third (tied) for an award by the Society of Professional Journalists.

 In September 2016, Kotaku UK wrote a five-part series about the various controversies surrounding the project.
 One article in the series was related to a long-rumored feud between Smart and Roberts.
 In December 2016, Star Citizen was the recipient of Wireds 2016 Vaporware Awards.
 Massively OP awarded the game its "Most Likely to Flop" award for both 2016 and 2017.

+Rock Paper Shotgun reviewed version Alpha 2.0 and wrote: "There's not really anything to do there yet, but they've made the place, and it's an appealing place for sure."
+Sound & Vision reviewed version Alpha 2.6 and wrote: "[...] is it worth spending $35 now to play around in the limited (but growing) game universe.
+I think so."